freedomsponsors/fsstatic2/README.md

 # Activate the FS dev env
 # This will import a few functions in your bash,
-# and print a little help text about them
 . fsdev.sh
+# and print a little help text about them (nice huh)
+# If you want to see the help again type 'fshelp'

 # If you want, you can add an alias to your ~/.bashrc
 # file to make a quick jump into the development environment
 # Running the command below will tell you how to do so:
 produce_alias
+# I use that all the time

 # Build the project
 # This will create/update some stuff in the 'dist' folder
-build
+devbuild

 # Run the dev server
 # This just starts a http server on port 9001